 Unfortunately, you will not find this fruit available in most grocery stores in the United States.
 It is illegal to import yuzu.
 While it is illegal to import, some trees were introduced to the United States in the 1800s.
 As such, growers can sell the fruit from the trees in the U.S. If you do find a yuzu, you may be surprised by the cost–they can be very expensive because of the scarcity!

 Hallabong is a type of Korean citrus hybrid grown and cultivated on Jeju Island.
 While these fruits are a type of tangerine, they look more similar to the standard orange.
 This fruit has a high sugar content, a soft and juicy texture, and a sweet and sour flavor.

 In South Korea, it is popular to use this fruit in fancy cafe drinks and sweet desserts!
 Currently, this citrus hybrid is still mainly grown and eaten in South Korea.
 If you ever get the chance, definitely try it!

 Learn in about hallabong in-depth in my ingredient article about this Korean citrus fruit!

 The tangerine fruit is a popular type of citrus that is available all across the globe.
 While that may be the case, most people have not tried a tangerine grown on Jeju Island in South Korea.

 The most common type of tangerine on Jeju Island is of the Noji variety.
 These fruits naturally grow on the island, so they need limited cultivation and care.
 The resulting tangerines are sweet and soft.
-The burst of flavor is beyond anything you may get in a grocery store outside of Korea.
-Actually, many experts say the weather in Jeju makes it the most perfect location in the world to grow tangerines.
+The burst of flavor is beyond anything you may get in a grocery store outside of Korea!
+Interestingly, many experts say the weather in Jeju makes it the most perfect location in the world to grow tangerines.

 Yes, they are that good.